-This course focuses on the development of teaching skills and strategies based on elements documented in effective teaching research.
+Focuses on the development of teaching skills and strategies based on elements documented in effective teaching research.
 Students also investigate the impact of legislation on education.
 Students create plans to apply various techniques and strategies studied to address the needs of their own students.